tobygameac/POE-Marco/README.md

 # POE-Marco

-This program can help you logout immediately by press a key.
+You can log out the game immediately by simply pressing a key.

 I wrote this program when I was playing POE (11/2014), this program probably need some modifications if you want to use it.